 Fearless and decisive, it moves with bold, confident steps.

-and leaves us humbled and in awe
+Its image stirs the imagination and leaves us humbled and in awe

 until we accept the wisdom that it dwells within each of us.